vokya/english-for-designers/06-storytelling/process.md

-# Few things Ive learned as a designer and a person
+# Few things I've learned as a designer and a person
 ## Process of my work

 - Read [the article](…) <!-- index.md -->